rsdoiel/antenna/planet.md

 ---

-## Satchwell told gardaí he couldn't go back on lie - court
+## Satchwell told gardaí he didn't want to leave wife's body

 date: 2025-05-13, from: RTÉ News

-Richard Satchwell told gardaí that once he told a lie about what happened to his wife he could not go back on it, the Central Criminal Court has heard.
+Richard Satchwell told gardaí he buried his wife's body under the stairs at their home as he wanted to keep her with him and did not want to leave her alone.

 <br>